elilourens/stirbot/README.md

 # Stirbot - University Website Scraper

-A Python-based web scraping project for extracting data from university websites.
+A Python-based web scraping project for extracting data from the university of Stirling website.